 A Patient Guide to GP Services

-You may print off a registration form for each person registering , complete the sections and bring it in with you on your first visit to the practice with your supporting documentation.
+You may print off a registration form for each person registering , complete the sections and bring it in with you on your first visit to the practice.

 Care Data Opt Out Form

 If the practice suspects patient fraud (such as faking ID) then we will hand the matter over to the local NHS counter-fraud specialist.